Murphy’s Law on Loneliness

 Assemblyman John Vasconcellos, San Jose Democrat, authored legislation to create a California Task Force to Promote Self-Esteem and Personal and Social Responsibility.
 Established in 1986, the task force had branches in some 40 counties and held hearings in major cities.
 The task force continued until 1990 and produced a report, Toward a State of Esteem.

-Self-esteem is the likeliest candidate for a social vaccine,” the report’s key finding contends. “something that empowers us to live responsibly and that inoculates us against the lures of crime, violence, substance. abuse, teen pregnancy, child abuse, chronic welfare dependency, and educational failure.
+Self-esteem is the likeliest candidate for a social vaccine,” the report’s key finding contends. “something that empowers us to live responsibly and that inoculates us against the lures of crime, violence, substance abuse, teen pregnancy, child abuse, chronic welfare dependency, and educational failure.
 The lack of self-esteem is central to most personal and social ills plaguing our state and nation as we approach the end of the twentieth century.

 By 2010, Californians were hard-pressed to find any evidence that the self-esteem task force solved any social problem.
 In 2023, crime, homelessness, and squalor are surging across the Golden State as never before.
 Over in Washington, Sen. Murphy sounds a lot like Vasconcellos.